mattbuot/Project/README.md

 * Does packaging allows consumers to have a good idea of a product quality?

 # Dataset
-***Open Food Facts database***: this database is organized in a csv file, we will probably consider columns such as 'nutrition_grade_fr' or 'carbon-footprint_100g'.
-The fields 'origins', 'manufacturing_places', 'cities' and 'countries' will be useful to better understand how the food travels around the world. 	`This is code`
+***Open Food Facts database***: this database is organized in a csv file, we will probably consider columns such as `nutrition_grade_fr` or `carbon-footprint_100g`.
+The fields `origins`, `manufacturing_places`, `cities` and `countries` will be useful to better understand how the food travels around the world.

-There is also a 'image_url' field which can be used to retrieve an image of the packaging, so that we can describe it, find patterns, with some image processing or machine learning techniques.
-Also, the 'packaging' field contains information about the material and shape of the packaging.
+There is also a `image_url` field which can be used to retrieve an image of the packaging, so that we can describe it, find patterns, with some image processing or machine learning techniques.
+Also, the `packaging` field contains information about the material and shape of the packaging.

 # A list of internal milestones up until project milestone 2
 * Technical preparation: setup the repository with proper .gitignore file, branches and file hierarchy.
 Download the datasets